-"Particulate matter or PM2.5 is very small airborne particle pollution (less than 2.5 micrometers), which is less than the thickness of a human hair.
-PM2.5 is a mixture of particles that can include organic chemicals, dust, soot and metals" (OEHHA, CalEnviroscreen 4.0, 2021).
+Particulate matter or PM2.5 is very small airborne particle pollution (less than 2.5 micrometers), which is less than the thickness of a human hair.
+PM2.5 is a mixture of particles that can include organic chemicals, dust, soot and metals" (OEHHA, CalEnviroScreen 4.0, 2021).
 The prevalence of PM2.5 Values are significantly higher in the ULAR census tracts compared to the rest of the state of California.
-Children, the elderly, and people suffering from heart or lung disease, asthma, or chronic illness are most sensitive to the effects of PM2.5 exposure (OHEHHA, CalEnviroscreen 4.0, 2021).
+Children, the elderly, and people suffering from heart or lung disease, asthma, or chronic illness are most sensitive to the effects of PM2.5 exposure (OEHHA, CalEnviroScreen 4.0, 2021).

 ULAR census tracts experience high impacts of climate change and air pollution.
-CalEnviroscreen produces scores for California census tracts that combine the impacts of pollution burden and population characteristics such as sensitive populations and socioeconomic factors.
-The ULAR has high CalEnviroscreen scores, with the majority of ULAR census tracts falling into the 85 -100 percentile for the whole state (OHEHHA, CalEnviroscreen, 2021).
+CalEnviroScreen produces scores for California census tracts that combine the impacts of pollution burden and population characteristics such as sensitive populations and socioeconomic factors.
+The ULAR has high CalEnviroScreen scores, with the majority of ULAR census tracts falling into the 85 - 100 percentile forth whole state (OEHHA, CalEnviroScreen, 2021).